-Instead of giving users the Ok button to confirm the action they want to do, it’s more efficient and effective to give users a button that’s labeled with the specific action.
+Instead of giving users the ‘Ok’ button to confirm the action they want to do, it’s more efficient and effective to give users a button that’s labeled with the specific action.
 ‘Ok’ is not a specific action.
 It’s an exclamation.
-When users click the ‘Ok’ button, they’re not just saying okay, they want to do a specific action.
+When users click the ‘Ok’ button, they’re not saying “okay”, they’re doing a specific action.

-Some users who have a language barrier.
-It’s much safer for those users to select an option based on a simple one word action they’re more likely to understand than a wordy message they’re less likely to understand.
-One word is also easier to look up in the dictionary if they completely don’t understand what it means.
+Some users who have a language barrier will find lengthy dialog box messages hard to understand.
+It’s much safer for those users to select an option based on a simple verb they’re more likely to understand than a wordy message they’re less likely to understand.
+One word is also easier to look up in the dictionary if they don’t understand what it means.